Learn

 The American Bouvier Rescue League also has a fun 2021 calendar available for purchase with adorable photos of this dog breed on each month.
 All funds support their cause and organization.

 Rescue Me! is another excellent resource for people looking to rescue a new companion of any breed.
-Rescue Me! does not exclusively specialize in saving Bouvier breeds, but over 130 des Flandres have been adopted using their services.
+The organization does not exclusively specialize in saving Bouvier breeds, but over 130 des Flandres have been adopted using their services.

 Rescue Me! is a great place to look if you are interested in bringing home a new furry friend — their listings are constantly being updated.
-No matter where you live in the United States, Rescue Me! can help you find a dog to rescue and bring home sooner than you think.
+No matter where you live in the United States, Rescue Me! can help you find a dog that aligns with the breed standard, ensuring a good fit for both the dog and its new family.

 Breed Organizations